-This time of year arrives with so much joy – adorable trick-or-treaters, family together around Thanksgiving tables, and the delight of the holidays.
+This time of year arrives with so much fun – adorable trick-or-treaters, family together around Thanksgiving dinners, and the delight of the holidays.
 But with the good comes the bad.
-The cool weather and freezing temperatures can cause a whole world of plumbing problems.
-Bob Brown Service Experts is here with some preventative measures to help you minimize your chance of facing these common winter plumbing problems.
+The cold weather and freezing temperatures can cause a whole world of plumbing problems.
+Bob Brown Service Experts is here with a few preventative measures to help you lower your chance of facing these common winter plumbing problems.

-Pipes freezing a common plumbing problem for Tempe.
-This commonly takes place when high water pressure through the main water pipe merges with freezing temperatures.
-To help avoid this plumbing problem, leave a faucet a little open to let water continuously flow through.
+Frozen pipes are a common plumbing problem for Tempe.
+This commonly takes place when high water pressure through the main water pipe encounters freezing temperatures.
+To help keep this plumbing problem from happening to you, leave a faucet a little open to allow water to constantly flow through.
 If you do find a frozen pipe, disable the main water supply to keep the pipe from bursting.
-Try warming the frozen area of the pipe with warm water and if that fails, give Bob Brown Service Experts a call and we’ll send one of our qualified plumbers out to look at the trouble.
+Try warming the frozen area of the pipe with warm water and if that doesn’t work, give Bob Brown Service Experts a call and we’ll send one of our qualified plumbers out to look at the trouble.

 Broken Water Line

 An opening or break in your water pipe could cause serious damage to your home.
-Water line leaks or breaks are typically caused by a frozen garden hose.
-If you forget to disconnect your hose from your water spout following a freeze, the ice inside can create a pressure build up in your home’s water lines and result in a leak or a break.
-To avoid this issue, make sure your garden hoses are drained and disconnected before the freezing temperatures arrive.
+Water line cracks or breaks are typically because of a frozen garden hose.
+If you forget to disconnect your hose from your water spout following a freeze, the ice inside can cause pressure to build up in your home’s water pipes and result in a leak or a break.
+To prevent this issue, confirm your garden hoses are drained and disconnected prior to freezing temperatures.

 Failing Hot Water Systems